Li Yuanchao 李源潮

 China’s Vice President

-As Vice President will have a role in Foreign Affairs.
-Remains a candidate for promotion to the Politburo Standing Committee in 2017.
+As Vice President has a role in Foreign Affairs.

 Pronunciation: Lee Yoo-ahn-chow (as in how) soundbite

 Born: 1950.
 A princeling, both parents revolutionary veterans, father was vice-mayor of Shanghai.

 Education: Long periods of study.
 Doctorate in law from the Central Party School.
 Attended a leadership course at Harvard University in 2002.